paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-042-atomic-energy-defense-provisions.md

 ### Statutory Notes

 #### References in Text
 This Act, referred to in text, is div.
 D of Pub.
-L. 113–235, known as the Energy and Water Development and Related Agencies Appropriations Act, 2015.
+L. 113–235, Dec.
+16, 2014, 128 Stat.
+2303, known as the Energy and Water Development and Related Agencies Appropriations Act, 2015.
 For complete classification of this Act to the Code, see Tables.

 #### Codification
 Section was enacted as part of the Energy and Water Development and Related Agencies Appropriations Act, 2015, and also as part of the Consolidated and Further Continuing Appropriations Act, 2015, and not as part of the Atomic Energy Defense Act which comprises this chapter.